-- The sisters Abby a.k.a.
-Numbuh Five and her older sister Cree, formerly Numbuh 11.
-Back when Cree was still a KND operative, she and Abby were as tight as could possibly be, with Cree even being the prior owner of Abby's Cool Hat.
+- The Lincoln sisters Abby a.k.a.
+Numbuh Five and her older sister Cree, formerly Numbuh Eleven.
+Back when Cree was still a KND operative, she and Abby were as tight as could possibly be, with Cree even being the prior owner of Abby's hat.
 However, in present day, Cree is now a teen and a traitor to the KND, as well as being a common minion of Father's, with the two now being bitter enemies.

 - Numbuh Three and her younger sister, Mushi, start the show very close, with there being hints that Mushi looks up to Kuki.
 Then Mushi ends up falling for King Sandy and things take a turn for the worse.
 She ends up stabbing Kuki's Posh Party rainbow monkey, leaving the sisters hating each other.